-Data recovery is the process of salvaging damaged, deleted or lost photos.
+Data recovery is the process of salvaging damaged, deleted, or lost photos.
 To understand how this is possible, I want you to understand that no information is truly deleted.
 Rather, it is overwritten by new files and actions.
 For instance, it is easy to recover photos from Solid-state Drives (SSD) than Hard disk drives (HDD).

-It takes an extremely long time for a system to overwrite a fil.
+It takes an extremely long time for a system to overwrite a file.
 For instance, deleting a 5gb file occurs almost immediately.
-However, it will take several minutes for the system to actually erase the files.
+However, it will take several minutes for the system to erase the files.
 Before the system completely overwrites the file, you can easily restore your lost videos, pictures, and files.

 Just as said before, there are 3 ways to recover pictures and videos when you find them lost from the DJI Drone camera.
 Specific solutions have been introduced respectively.
-Now, let's compare their pros and cons to have better command of them.
+Now, let's compare their pros and cons to having better command of them.

 There are two types of memory can in terms of capacity.
 We have the conventional SD card and SDHC or SD C which are regarded as high capacity.
 The conventional SD cards are used for everyday functions, i.e.; smartphones, mp3 players, and other gadgets.
 On the other hand, SDHC and SDHX are used for heavy-duty devices.

 You need a high-speed SD card for your drone pictures and videos.
 Since most DJI Drones record in 4K, it is ideal to buy an SD card that can keep up with the demand.
 DJI Drones like Mavic Air records 4k videos can write at the speed of 12.5 Mb per second.
 So, you should procure a memory card that writes above this speed.
 It is important to get a memory card of speeds not less than 75mb per second.
-In addition, getting a fast memory card will reduce the overall time needed to send files to a backup.
+Also, getting a fast memory card will reduce the overall time needed to send files to a backup.

 You need to check the warranty before you purchase an SD card for your drone.
 Search for those with a longer warranty to aid you in times of malfunction or damages.
 You have to go for the one that will act as a fail-safe in times of damages and emergencies.
 Some memory cards come with a lifetime warranty and you can always return to the manufacturer.
 Although you might need to pay for the shipping costs.

 Now, you know the requirements for selecting SD cards for your drone.
 However, your quest isn't over: you need to know the requirements of using SD cards for Drones.
-In your bid to get the best experience from your drone, these requirements will save from a lot of unnecessary troubles.
+In your bid to get the best experience from your drone, these requirements will save you from a lot of unnecessary troubles.

 Confirm the capacity: It is risky removing your SD card all the time from your drone, due to damages of the saved pictures and videos.
-To avoid this, your SD card have enough memory capacity to handle about 60 minutes of record time.
+To avoid this, your SD card has enough memory capacity to handle about 60 minutes of record time.
 For most DJI Drones, a 64gb SD is sufficient for approximately 90 minutes.

-Use a USB 3.0 port: It's really hectic and time-consuming when you have to send 4K or 6K unedited raw video files of about 64gb from a drone to the system.
+Use a USB 3.0 port: It's hectic and time-consuming when you have to send 4K or 6K unedited raw video files of about 64gb from a drone to the system.
 It takes a lot of time.
 For this reason, you need a 3.0 USB port that can match the read speed of your SD card.

 Keep one device: If you frequently plug or unplug the memory card into different camera devices, it may be prone to SD card formatting or crash.
 So keep using your memory card on the specific DJI camera, which will facilitate its durability and reliability.